WilliamQLiu/data-onboarding/sql/sql_basics.md

 *  For every index on a table, the database must reorder the index for a new entry
 *  Each index takes up space in storage and memory
 *  Do 'profiling' to see where things are slow
+*  To create an index, do: `CREATE INDEX MyIndex on MyTable (colToIndex)`
+*  To create an index on a combination of volumns, do: `CREATE INDEX MyIndex on MyTable(colToIndex1, colToIndex2, colToIndex3)`
+*  To drop an index, do: `ALTER TABLE MyTable DROP INDEX MyIndex`

 ### Normalization (Nth normal form)
 *  Principles of Modeling Data 'norms'